faizkhan12/Food-Recipes-/README.md

 3. Express JS
 4. REST API
 5. GIT
-6. HEroku to deploy our webapp
+6. Heroku to deploy our webapp

 # USE GITHUB
 1. git init